Day 1 UK - Budapest

 Day 7 Prague

-Prague is full of historic highlights and is fascinating to explore, and that's just what you'll do on a walking tour today.
-Head to the Old Town to see landmarks including Wenceslas Square, which is home to the famous Astronomical Clock.
+Prague is full of historic highlights and is fascinating to explore.
+On our walking tour you'll head to the Old Town to see landmarks including Old Town Square, which is home to the famous Astronomical Clock.
 This is one of the most elaborate timepieces ever built, and the 'Walk of the Apostles', when carved figures of Christ and his Disciples are set in motion, really is a delight to watch.
 You'll also cross the 14th century Charles Bridge, where local artists display their work and musicians will serenade you.

 When your tour ends, head off and take in more sights independently.
 Perhaps head to the Jewish quarter, where you'll find six synagogues and the Old Jewish Cemetery in what was once the largest Jewish ghetto in Europe.
 Maybe you'll head to a café or a bar, to enjoy a coffee or try one of the Czech Republic's famous beers.